Blog post

 How do you measure employee performance objectively?

 To measure performance more objectively: (1) Use multiple data sources,manager ratings alone are 60% biased.
 Include peer feedback, output data, and goal achievement.
-(2) Use Organizational Network Analysis (ONA) to measure actual collaboration and contribution patterns, not just manager perception.
+(2) Use Organizational Network Analysis (ONA) to measure actual collaboration and contribution patterns, not merely manager perception.
 (3) Use behavioral rating scales with clear descriptors for each level (not vague 1-5 scales).
 (4) Conduct calibration sessions to normalize ratings across managers.
-(5) Track metrics consistently over time, not just at review time.
+(5) Track metrics consistently over time, not merely at review time.

 How do you track employee performance metrics?

 Track performance metrics with: (1) Performance management software that stores ratings, goal progress, and feedback over time.
 (2) OKR tracking tools connected to your review process.
 (3) HRIS integration to pull headcount, tenure, and compensation data alongside performance data.
 (4) Regular 1:1 documentation where managers log notable contributions and concerns.
 (5) Pulse surveys for real-time engagement data.
-The key is building a longitudinal record,not just snapshot data at review time,so trends are visible.
+The key is building a longitudinal record,not merely snapshot data at review time,so trends are visible.

 See Confirm in action